tx00-web-en/Project/material/sprint3.md

 ## Deliverables

-> Here’s a [template for a 10-12-minute presentation](./ppt-template3.md) to help you structure your content effectively.

 1. **Front-End Code**:
    - Submit the completed code related to the front-end of your application.
 Ensure the code is clean, follows best practices, and includes appropriate comments for clarity.
    - Incorporate responsive design and optimize the user interface for accessibility and usability.